Newex/solidTUS/README.md

 # Limitations

-The library current limitations, is:
+The library current limitations, are:

-- Cannot specify where the `UploadFileInfo` metadata should be stored on an upload basis.
+- Cannot specify where the `UploadFileInfo` metadata should be stored on a per upload basis.

 This is due to the SolidTUS `FileUploadMetaHandler` only searching for metadata in a specific directory.